Panzerschrek/HexGPU/README.md

 ### System requirements

-Vulkan 1.1 support int the system is required.
+Vulkan 1.1 support in the system is required.
 Some Vulkan extension are also needed, like 8bit/16bit integers.
 Generally the game should work on any modern GPU (AMD, nVidia, Intel).

-Video memory requiremens are for now in orders of hundreds of megabytes.
+Video memory requirements are for now in orders of hundreds of megabytes.
 More memory for bigger active world size is required.